szilard/teach-data-science-msc-analytics-ceu/README.md

 [MSc in Business Analytics program](http://business.ceu.edu/msc-in-business-analytics) at the Central European University (CEU).

-It is limited one can achieve/teach in a 2-credit course (1200 minutes/20 hours net) to students with varying analytical background.
-As most data science topics except machine learning are covered (to some extent) in other courses in the program, I decided to spend 60-70% of the available time on machine learning.
+One can teach a limited amount of material in a 2-credit course (1200 minutes/20 hours net) to students with varying analytical background.
+As most data science topics except machine learning are covered (to some extent) in other courses in the program, I decided to spend 60-70% of the available time on *machine learning*.
 Yet, I'm still dedicating the
 rest to an overview of data science with topics such as exploratory data analysis, data visualization, reproducibility, tools for data analysis etc.
 (and emphasizing how all these come together).